 His research group develops and applies novel technologies — sensors, devices, wearables, apps, models, mapping, measurement approaches — to environmental health challenges.
 Many of the group’s current projects involve community-engaged research.

 He teaches courses in Geographic Information Systems and Exposure Sciences measurement methods at the University of Washington.

 Prior to joining the UW, he was Associate Adjunct Professor in Environmental Health Sciences in the School of Public Health at the University of California, Berkeley.
 He also served as Associate Faculty Director of the health care initiative for the Center for Information Technology Research in the Interest of Society (CITRIS).

-Dr. Seto has degrees in Computer Science and Public Health from the University of California at Berkeley.
+Dr. Seto has an undergraduate degree in Computer Science and MS and PhD degrees in Environmental Health Sciences from the University of California at Berkeley.

 Dr. Seto’s research interests include:

 - Health Impact Assessment

 - Spatial epidemiology